- Understand the assignment (read the syllabus or speak with the instructor)

 Select search terms & methods

-- Create an outline of the points to make in your paper.
+- Create an outline (YouTube video) of the points to make in your paper.

-- Each time you find something interesting, place the information on note cards.; Clearly mark the source of all the facts, quotes, ideas that you want to use so you can properly cite the resource as required by the specific style manual you are using.
-Our Examples of Citing Sources web page gives you an idea of the information you will need.
+- Each time you find something interesting, place the information on note cards (YouTube video); Clearly mark the source of all the facts, quotes, ideas that you want to use so you can properly cite the resource as required by the specific style manual you are using.
+See the Writing & Citation Assistance tab for ideas of the information you will need.

 Format your paper

-- Be sure your know which style is required - APA, MLA, Chicago/Turabian, CBE for Sciences.
+- Be sure you know which style is required – APA, MLA, Chicago/Turabian, CBE for Sciences.

 - Each NPC library has a Term Paper Assistance section with these style manuals.

-- The Writing & Citation Assistance web page shows exactly how to use MS Word to create the format.
+- The Writing & Citation Assistance tab shows exactly how to use MS Word to create the format.